NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 ## Configuration Flow Architecture
-How environment variables in config.env reach this module: config.env is generated with setup_config.py script (to be executed in the jarvis directory)
+How environment variables in config.env reach this module: config.env is generated with setup_config.py script (to be executed in the jarvis directory).
 1. systemd jarvis.service loads config.env via 'EnvironmentFile'.
 2. jarvis.service starts main.sh: this script activates the venv and runs python -m jarvis
 3. __main__.py delegates to core.application which reads environment variables using os.getenv()